Alfresco/alfresco-transform-core/docs/t-engine-scaling.md

    ```
 -  T-Engine depends on ActiveMQ and shared-file-store.
 When running multiple T-Engine instances (nodes),
 same URL for ActiveMQ and shared file store must be provided to all of the T-Engine nodes.

--  The default port of a T-Engine is 8090.
-Whereas T-Router has the default Port 8095.
-When creating multiple docker images,
-maximum host port could be 8094, hence the maximum number of images will be 5 (8090-8084).
-It needs careful port re-configurations
-for either T-Router or T-Engine and their dependencies.

 -  In Kubernetes environments, horizontal scaling is typically handled automatically via deployments and built-in load balancing.
 In other environments, own load balancer is required in front of T-Engine to distribute requests.